 We can learn a lot by listening to the experience of others who have been in the same situation as we are in.
-In the videos below, young adults with hearing loss share their personal stories of what it was like to grow up with a hearing loss and which particular challenges they faced as they prepared to move away from home and begin further education or work life.
+In the videos below, children and young people with hearing loss and their families share their personal stories of what it was like to grow up with a hearing loss and which particular challenges they faced when they were between 12 and 18 years old and how they overcame them.

 Simone is a professional ballet dancer who has cochlear implants.
-In this video, Simone speaks about the importance of standing up for your rights and being a driver for change in the environments you are in.
+In this video, she talks about the difference between secondary school and high school and managing hearing loss in a mainstream environment.